viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 # After 3NF
 - it is in 2NF
-- it does not include transitive dependencies
+- it does not include transitive FD

 # Improving the design
 - Normalization form only focus on avoiding data redundancy